muhammadnurcahyo/generate_artikel/README.md

-# generate_artikel
-generate artikel m.cahyo & jo
+# generate random article by TADS